NaiboWang/NUS_literature_quick_access/Readme.md

 Then after you click the **Click to get Full Text** button, the tool will help you to automatically click the **Accept** button.

-### 4.3 Click the **View PDF** button at the top center of the page (or somewhere else, depends on the specific journal website):
+### 4.3 Then you can click the **View PDF** button at the top center of the page (or somewhere else, depends on the specific journal website):

 ![](media/vpdf.png)

-Then you can open and download the pdf page.
+And you can open and download the pdf page thereafter.

 # Other Notes